AKVIS LightShop can work independently as a standalone program as well as a plug-in to a photo editor.

 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
 To move the frame, place the cursor within it, left click the mouse, and then drag.

 You can also change the image scale by entering a new coefficient into the scale field and pressing the button Enter (Return in Mac).
-Frequently used scale coefficients can be found in a drop-down menu.
+The drop-down menu shows some frequently used coefficients.

 The Hints panel displays the descriptions of the parameters and buttons when you hover over them with the cursor.